DineshDevPandey/Golang-Proxy-Server/README.md

   * [proxy](#proxybin)

 ## main
 Main directory that contains program logic and testing logic.

 #### proxy
 proxy.go file contains the proxy server logic.

 #### proxy_test
 proxy_test.go file contains the test cases.

 ## mod
 go.mod file contains all the external module dependencies.

 ## Makefile
 Instructions to build, test and start proxy server.

 ## build
 This directory is generated when we build project and contains the binary code.

 #### proxybin
 proxy is the executable file generated after building the project.

 ## Design and features
 Overall design of proxy server is like if a client will send a request to proxy server, it will add a secret key to it and send it to actual server.Receives response and sends it to client.

 Some of the design points are listed below-

 - Proxy servers port is configurable.
 If no port is provided, the server will be started on port 8080.
 - Each request from the client is handled by the Handler function.
 - We have given a single API endpoint (/test) of the actual server, so any other endpoint will return 404.
 - If the server URL is provided we can pass all the requests to the actual server.
 - In proxy server create and initialize a request parameter with necessary fields. [host, scheme, path, request URI, client IP and Key]
 - Make a request to the server with this request object.
 - Copy response status code and body of server response to client's response.
 - Copy all headers of server response to client's response.
 - If the server sends streaming data, proxy should flush this data in a regular interval until the complete data is received.
 - If the server sends a trailer, proxy needs to read its key and send it before setting status code, after that pass the trailer values after copying the body.

-## Limitations/Improvements
+## Limitations / Improvements
 - Secret key is hard coded in logic.
 This is not a good practice.
 We should store the Key in the environment file.
-- We can provide a caching layer with this proxy server to lower the load of the server.- We can use secure HTTP between client and proxy server to make requests more secure.
+- We can provide a caching layer with this proxy server to lower the load of the server.
+- We can use secure HTTP between client and proxy server to make requests more secure.

 <!-- LICENSE -->
 ## License